 Vivian P. Bykerk, M.D.Director of the Inflammatory Arthritis Center

 Given that its name references psoriasis, it’s easy to think that psoriatic arthritis (PsA) is a complication or even form of the condition that causes red, scaly plaques on the skin.
 But let’s get this straight from the get-go: These are two related—but separate—autoimmune conditions, both of which are driven by an out-of-whack inflammatory response.
 In psoriasis, your immune system targets the skin, causing inflammation and rapid growth that leads to those uncomfortable, itchy rashes.
 In PsA, the joints, ligaments, and tendons are the target, leading to joint pain, swelling, and stiffness that, if left untreated, can lead to irreversible joint damage that can seriously interfere with your ability to move or function normally.
 Both conditions are systemic diseases and can cause symptoms body-wide.

-About 30% of people with psoriasis will develop PsA (though doctors can’t predict who), most commonly in their 30s and 40s.
-Right now, 7 million people are living with psoriatic arthritis.
+About 30% of people with psoriasis will develop PsA (though doctors can’t predict who yet), most commonly in their 30s and 40s.
+Right now, 8 million people in the US are living with psoriasis, and 10-30% of them have psoriatic arthritis.

 Usually, skin problems show up first, but in some people the first signs are joint-related, which can make diagnosis trickier (which we’ll get to).
 Also confounding: The severity and location of skin lesions have very little impact on the severity and location of PsA joint symptoms and vice versa.
 Case in point: You could have skin lesions only on your legs and knees but have swelling only in your fingers on one hand.
 It’s annoying like that.